ziqi-zhang/ziqi-zhang.github.io/_pages/about.md

 Misc
 =====
-Outside of work, I enjoy playing basketball and working out at the gym.
-I previously served as the captain and coach of the men's basketball teams for the EECS department (for nine years) and CS departments (for two years) at Peking University.
+After work, I enjoy playing basketball and working out at the gym.
+I was a member of the men's basketball teams for the EECS (for nine years) and CS (for two years) departments at Peking University.
+I served as the captain and coach of both teams.
 I was also a member of Peking University’s second-tier men's basketball team.
 Currently, I play for Gyzers, the oldest Chinese basketball team at UIUC.